Buick Logo

 Buick Symbol

 The designers used the Avenir font for the wordmark, a geometric sans-serif developed in 1988.
-The color scheme contains several shades of red, blue, and silver.
-They are complemented by white and black, which accentuate the gradient and enhance the 3D effect.
+The color scheme contains several shades of red, blue, and silver, complemented by white and black, accentuating the gradient and enhancing the 3D effect.

 What does the Buick logo mean?